A beginner's guide to waterfowl hunting on Sauvie Island: Introduction

 - Valid hunting license

-- State waterfowl validation
+- State waterfowl validation or nonresident game bird validation

 - Hunter Information Program (HIP) validation